CiscoTestAutomation/genie/docs/health/index.rst

 **6. Is it possible to send a webex notification?**

 Yes.
-There is `--health-webex` argument to send webex notification.
+There is `--health-webex` argument to send a webex notification.
 The webex notification will be sent out only when health checks fail.
 Webex token and space id or email need to be given via pyats.conf or webex arguments `--webex-token`, `--webex-space`, `--webex-email`.

 example to send Webex notification to webex space by using webex arguments